jetstack/tarmak/docs/generated/cmd/tarmak/tarmak_clusters_logs.rst

 tarmak clusters logs
 --------------------

-Gather logs from an instance pool
+Gather logs from a list of instances or target groups

 Synopsis
 ~~~~~~~~

-Gather logs from an instance pool
+Gather logs from a list of instances or target groups [bastion vault etcd worker control-plane]

 ::

-  tarmak clusters logs [flags]
+  tarmak clusters logs [target groups] [flags]

 Options
 ~~~~~~~